RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts/general-movers.md

 Options in the <b>MakeBundle</b> tag set defaults for the whole bundle.
 Individual helices are added with the <b>Helix</b> sub-tags, each of which may include additional options overriding the defaults.
 The parameters that can be adjusted are:

 <b>set_bondlengths, set_bondangles, set_dihedrals</b>: Should the mover be able to set each of these DOF types?
-By default, only dihedrals are permitted to vary.
-Allowing bond angles and bond lengths to vary creates non-ideal backbones, but which are flexible enough to more perfectly form a helix of helices.
+By default, all three are set by the mover.
+Allowing bond angles and bond lengths to be set creates non-ideal backbones, but which are flexible enough to more perfectly form a helix of helices.
 (Slight deviations form perfect major helices are seen with only dihedrals being set.)<br/>
 <b>r0</b>: The major helix radius (the radius of the bundle, in Angstroms).<br/>
 <b>omega0</b>:  The major helix turn per residue, in radians.
 If set too high, no sensible geometry can be generated, and the mover throws an error.  <i>Note: All angular values are in <b>radians</b>.</i><br/>
 <b>delta_omega0</b>:  An offset value for <b>omega0</b> that will rotate the generated helix about the bundle axis.<br/>